guillermooo/sublime-undocs/source/reference/syntaxdefs.rst

 ``repostitory``
     Array of patterns abstracted out from the patterns element.
-Useful to keep the _sd tidy as well as for specialized uses like recursive patterns.
+Useful to keep the syntax definition tidy as well as for specialized uses like recursive patterns.
 Optional.

 The Patterns Array